lhl/free_culture/README.md

 Larry Lessig's 2002 O'Reilly Open Source Conference Keynote on Copyright and Free Culture Originally presented on July 24, 2002 in San Diego, CA

+The canonical URL for this site is: https://randomfoo.net/oscon/2002/lessig/

 Personal Anecdote
 -----------------